mindspore-ai/docs/tutorials/source_en/compile/statements.md

 - If `cond` is not a constant, the variable or constant assigned to a same sign in different branches should have same data type.
 If the data type of assigned variables or constants is `Tensor`, the variables and constants should have same shape and element type.

+- In the graph mode, variables must be defined before use.
+Defining them inside control flow and using them externally will result in an error, as shown in Example 4.

 Example 1:

 ```python